B2C strategies can also be used for B2B audiences, after all, all marketing is human to human

 Two words...understanding and strategy.

 On the first point, your customers require a true understanding of your unique selling proposition.
-It must be clearly differentiated from your competitors (and what matters to the customer, not the selling company), simple to understand (not vague), and have an emotional appeal (beyond the rational/logical).
+It must be differentiated from your competitors (and what matters to the customer, not the selling company), simple to understand (not vague), and have an emotional appeal (beyond the rational/logical).

 As far as strategy, many organizations perform random acts of marketing rather than plan and carry out a coordinated and integrated marketing campaign.
 Or if they have a plan, they don’t stick with it long enough to see the full benefit from the effort.
-Many marketing strategies need a longer time horizon in order to realize the full benefits and maximum ROI.
+Many marketing strategies need a longer time horizon to realize the full benefits and maximum ROI.